scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

      *------*  J  #-------#
              `---'
 ~~~~
-{: #figure-7 title="Example networks to illustrate path-segment selection based on different path properties."}
+{: #figure-7 title="Example networks to illustrate path segment selection based on different path properties."}

 ### Propagation of Selected PCBs {#path-segment-prop}

-As mentioned above, once per *propagation period* (determined by each AS), an AS propagates selected PCBs to its neighboring ASes.
-This happens on the level of both intra-ISD beaconing and core beaconing.
+As mentioned above, once per *propagation period* (determined by each AS), an AS propagates selected PCBs to its neighboring ASes which happens at the level of both intra-ISD beaconing and core beaconing.
 This section describes both processes in more detail.

-To bootstrap the initial communication with a neighboring beacon service, ASes use so-called one-hop paths.
+To bootstrap the initial communication with a neighboring beacon service, ASes use one-hop paths.
 This special kind of path handles beaconing between neighboring ASes for which no forwarding path may be available yet.
-In fact, it is the task of beaconing to discover such forwarding paths.
-The purpose of one-hop paths is thus to break this circular dependency.
+In fact, it is the task of beaconing to discover such forwarding paths and the purpose of one-hop paths is to break this circular dependency.
 The One-Hop Path Type is described in more detail in {{I-D.dekater-scion-dataplane}}.

 #### Reception of PCBs

 The following first steps of the propagation procedure are the same for both intra-ISD and core beaconing:

-1. Upon receiving a PCB, the control service of an AS verifies the validity of the PCB (see [](#pcb-validity)).
-Invalid PCBs MUST be discarded.
-The PCB contains the version numbers of the trust root configuration(s) (TRC) and certificate(s) that MUST be used to verify its signatures.
-This enables the control service to check whether it has the relevant TRC(s) and certificate(s); if not, they can be requested from the control service of the sending AS.
+1. Upon receiving a PCB, the Control Service of an AS verifies the validity of the PCB (see [](#pcb-validity)) and invalid PCBs MUST be discarded.
+The PCB contains the version numbers of the TRC(s) and certificate(s) that MUST be used to verify its signatures which enables the Control Service to check whether it has the relevant TRC(s) and certificate(s).
+If not, they can be requested from the Control Service of the sending AS.
 2. As core beaconing is based on propagating PCBs to all AS neighbors, it is necessary to avoid loops during path creation.
-The control service of core ASes MUST therefore check whether the PCB includes duplicate hop entries created by the core AS itself or by other ASes.
-If so, the PCB MUST be discarded in order to avoid loops.
-Additionally, core ASes could forbid, that is, not propagate, beacons containing path segments that traverse the same ISD more than once. **Note:** Where loops must always be avoided, it is a policy decision to forbid ISD double-crossing.
-It can be legitimate to cross the same ISD multiple times: For example, if the ISD spans a large geographical area, a path transiting another ISD may constitute a shortcut.
-However, it is up to each core AS to decide whether it wants to allow this.
+The Control Service of core ASes MUST therefore check whether the PCB includes duplicate hop entries created by the core AS itself or by other ASes, and if so, the PCB MUST be discarded in order to avoid loops.
+Additionally, core ASes MAY make a policy decision not to propagate beacons containing path segments that traverse the same ISD more than once as this can be legitimate, e.g. if the ISD spans a large geographical area, a path transiting another ISD may constitute a shortcut.
-3. If the PCB verification is successful, the control service decides whether to store the PCB as a candidate for propagation based on selection criteria and polices specific for each AS.
+3. If the PCB verification is successful, the Control Service decides whether to store the PCB as a candidate for propagation based on selection criteria and polices specific for each AS.
 For more information on the selection process, see [](#selection).

 #### Propagation of PCBs in Intra-ISD Beaconing {#intra-prop}

 The propagation process in intra-ISD beaconing includes the following steps:

-1. From the candidate PCBs stored in the beacon store, the control service of an AS selects the best PCBs to propagate to its downstream neighboring ASes, based on a selection algorithm specific for this AS.
+1. From the candidate PCBs stored in the Beacon Store, the Control Service of an AS selects the best PCBs to propagate to its downstream neighboring ASes, based on a selection algorithm specific for this AS.
-2. The control service adds a new AS entry to every selected PCB.
-This AS entry MUST at least include:
+2. The Control Service adds a new AS entry to every selected PCB which MUST at least include:
-   - The ingress interface to this AS, in the hop field component.
+   - The ingress interface to this AS, in the Hop Field component.
-   - The egress interface to the neighboring AS, also in the hop field component.
+   - The egress interface to the neighboring AS, also in the Hop Field component.
    - The ISD_AS number of the next AS, in the signed body component of the AS entry.
-   - If the AS has peering links, the control service MAY add corresponding peer entry components to the signed body of the AS entry; one peer entry component for each peering link that the AS wants to advertise.
-The hop field component of each added peer entry MUST have a specified egress interface.
+   - If the AS has peering links, the Control Service MAY add corresponding peer entry components to the signed body of the AS entry; one peer entry component for each peering link that the AS wants to advertise.
+The Hop Field component of each added peer entry MUST have a specified egress interface.
-3. The control service MUST now sign each selected, extended PCB and append the computed signature.
+3. The Control Service MUST now sign each selected, extended PCB and append the computed signature.
-4. As a final step, the control service propagates each extended PCB to the correct neighboring ASes, by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the control services of the neighboring ASes (see also [](#prop-proto)).
+4. As a final step, the Control Service propagates each extended PCB to the correct neighboring ASes by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the Control Services of the neighboring ASes (see also [](#prop-proto)).

 **Note:**

 - For more information on the signed body component of an AS entry, see [](#ase-sign).
 - For more information on a peer entry, see [](#peerentry).
-- For more information on the hop field component, see [](#hopfield).
+- For more information on the Hop Field component, see [](#hopfield).
 - For more information on signing an AS entry, see [](#sign).

 #### Propagation of PCBs in Core Beaconing

 The propagation process in core beaconing includes the following steps:

-1. The core control service selects the best PCBs to forward to neighboring core ASes observed so far.
+1. The core Control Service selects the best PCBs to forward to neighboring core ASes observed so far.
-2. The service adds a new AS entry to every selected PCB.
-This AS entry MUST at least include:
+2. The service adds a new AS entry to every selected PCB which MUST at least include:
-   - The egress interface to the neighboring core AS, in the hop field component.
+   - The egress interface to the neighboring core AS in the Hop Field component.
-   - The ISD_AS number of the neighboring core AS, in the signed body component of the AS entry.
+   - The ISD_AS number of the neighboring core AS in the signed body component of the AS entry.
-3. The core control service MUST now sign the extended PCBs and append the computed signature.
+3. The core Control Service MUST sign the extended PCBs and append the computed signature.
-4. As a final step, the service propagates the extended PCBs to the neighboring core ASes, by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the control services of the neighboring core ASes (see also [](#prop-proto)).
+4. As a final step, the service propagates the extended PCBs to the neighboring core ASes by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the Control Services of the neighboring core ASes (see also [](#prop-proto)).

 #### Propagation of PCBs in Protobuf Message Format {#prop-proto}